 Deputy Radar Engineer

 Entry level Radar Engineer.
-Mostly desk job, and rewiring alpha numeric display terminals.
+Mostly desk job, designing and wiring up alpha numeric display terminals.

 From: January 1978 to July 1980